Installation

 Python installation

 BIDScoin is a Python 3 package and can be installed on Linux, MS Windows and on OS-X computers, as long as a Python interpreter (v3.8 or higher) is available on the system.
 On Linux and OS-X this is usually already the case, but MS Windows users may need to first install Python themselves.
-See e.g. this Python 3 distribution for instructions.
+The easiest solution is to use the official Python installer and tick the “Add Python 3.# to PATH” checkbox during the installation process.

 BIDScoin installation

-To install BIDScoin on your system run one of the following commands in your command-line interface / shell (important tip: you probably want or need to create and activate a virtual / conda Python environment first and then):
+To install BIDScoin on your system / activated virtual environment (see above) run one of the following commands in your command-line interface/shell:

 $ pip install bidscoin # Use this to install the BIDScoin-framework only and independently install the software dependencies of the plugin(s) (such as dcm2niix)